dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_10.md

 #### Properties of Type Systems

 The main properties of a type system are:
-* preservation: A well-typed progrcess is still well typed after taking a step.
+* preservation: A well-typed process is still well-typed after taking a step.
 * progress: either the program has finished or it it possible to take a step.

 Notice that progress, in this context, is a very local condition and it is weaker than termination.